christianb93/ctOS/README.md

 Currently, the following features have been implemented:

 * Boot using GRUBs multiboot configuration (has support for multiboot and multiboot2)
+* Support for BIOS and (U)EFI based systems
+* Basic ACPI support
+* Support for SMP with up to eight CPUs
+* Virtual memory and multi-tasking
 * Built-in kernel debugger to inspect CPU state, memory contents, threads, kernel configuration etc. (launch with F1)
 * 32 bit protected mode (64 bit not supported and unlikely that I will ever find the time to port it)
 * Virtual memory and multi-tasking